Friday, October 3, 2025

 Level Type Typical Characteristics Educational Purpose

-Thus, leaflets and folders occupy the middle level—bridging simple awareness tools such as flyers and more comprehensive publications like booklets.
-Their preparation requires balancing brevity with clarity and ensuring visual appeal for effective communication.
+Thus, leaflets and folders occupy the mid-range—bridging simple awareness tools such as flyers and more comprehensive educational materials like booklets.
+Their preparation requires balancing clarity, brevity, and visual appeal for effective agricultural extension communication.

 Relevance in Modern Extension